The future of the Colorado River won’t be decided soon, states say

 She said leaders in water management need to build on that work.

-One state negotiator raised the question of whose responsibility it is to ensure tribal input shapes the next set of guidelines for the Colorado River.
+One state negotiator raised the question of whose responsibility it is, exactly, to make sure tribal input shapes the next set of guidelines for the Colorado River.

-JB Hamby, California's water negotiator, said his state had made progress with including tribal leaders, but the federal government is responsible for ensuring tribal voices are included.
+JB Hamby, the water negotiator for California, said his state had made progress with including tribal leaders, but said the federal government is on the hook for making sure tribal voices are included.

 “Everybody's comments get evaluated equally,” he said.
 “And ultimately, that's a Reclamation/Interior decision about how that goes.”